What Is Proctitis?

 What's the difference: ulcerative proctitis vs ulcerative colitis?

-Ulcerative proctitis affects only the rectum, while ulcerative colitis extends into the colon.
+The ulcerative proctitis involves literally the rectum and ulcerative colitis spills over into the colon.

 How long does it take to get better?